 Helvetas believes that efficient transport infrastructure is key to breaking the cycle of poverty.
 We improve the capacity of local communities to construct roads and bridges and empower local governments and other stakeholders to improve rural access.

-In the past five years Helvetas has helped over 5,000,000 people gain improved access to schools, hospitals, and markets thanks to bridges and roads.
+In the past five years the collaboration between SDC, the government of Nepal and Helvetas has helped over 5,000,000 people gain improved access to schools, markets and hospitals thanks to trail bridges.